Ayaindeed/EncryptMe/README.md

-# EncryptMe: End-to-End Encrypted Database
+# EncryptMe: End-to-End Encrypted Db

 A PostgreSQL Docker setup demonstrating **encryption at rest** and **in transit** for secure database operations.